FAQs For Horse Coverages

 2. Is it necessary to have a Veterinary Certificate completed in order to insure my horse?

 No, as long as your horse is sound and healthy and the insured value is $100,000 or less.
 Horses valued over $100,000 and foals under 30 days old require a veterinary certificate.
-The company may also request a veterinary certificate at their discretion if the horse had a severe injury or illness during the past year and the horse’s health or soundness is in question.
+The company may also request a veterinary certificate at their discretion if the horse has had a prior severe injury or illness or the horse's health or soundness is in question.

 top